Kevin-Haigis-Lab/speclet/notebooks/model-analysis/100_106_molecular-cellular-covariates.md

     Not both sexes for breast.
     Not both sexes for cervix (cervical carcinoma).
     Not both sexes for cervix (cervical squamous).
-    No trace for lymphocyte (lymphoma unspecified).
     Not both sexes for ovary (ovary adenocarcinoma).
     Not both sexes for prostate.
-    No trace for skin (melanoma).
     Not both sexes for soft tissue (liposarcoma).
     Not both sexes for soft tissue (synovial sarcoma).
     Not both sexes for uterus (endometrial adenocarcinoma).